Women’s and Men’s Pelvic Health

 Post-surgical or pospost-radiationt radiation changes

 Altered pelvic floor mechanics, scarring and neural changes causing pain, voiding or bowel symptoms.
+Common after hysterectomy or cancers.

 Biomechanical and load contributors